LD4P/arm/modeling_recommendations/fonts_handwriting_notation.md

 ==========
 Following the usage described above, we propose a Font class to describe all font properties of a resource (or part of a resource), including typeface (e.g., Courier, Arial), size, and style (e.g., bold, italics).
 We propose a class Typeface with named individuals from a typeface vocabulary, and a class FontStyle with named individuals from a controlled font style vocabulary.
 We propose using the Measurement model to describe size as detailed below.

-We propose predicates :writtenIn to relate a bibliographic resource (most likely Instance or Item) to a Font, and predicates hasTypeface, hasStyle to relate a Font instance to its Typeface and FontStyle.
+We propose predicate :writtenIn to relate a bibliographic resource (most likely Instance or Item) to a Font, and predicates hasTypeface, hasStyle to relate a Font instance to its Typeface and FontStyle.
 Predicates from the Measurement model would be used to model font size.

 Diagram
 ---------